-This episode is about my everyday life aboard a sailboat, while anchored in Miami.
+An episode about my simple and humble, but exciting life aboard a new sailboat, while anchored at the Miami Yacht Club.

 I promised I will re-edit and add back the older episodes, since I lost them after deleting my old YouTube channel.
-Let me know down in the comments if you like more this “vlog” style of editing.
-Or do you prefer them more as Episode 1 was made, more like a documentary ?
+Let me know in the comments if you like more this “vlog” style of editing.
+Or do you prefer them more in a documentary style as Episode 1 was made ?

 If you watched the first episode, you know I first had a 26 feet Grampian.
 My intention was to have a weekend sailboat but instead, I ended up moving and living aboard.
-Making plans and preparing to do my first voyage to Puerto Rico on a small sailboat, I realized I wanted more.
+Making plans and preparing to do my first solo voyage to Puerto Rico, I realized that I wanted much more.
 It was time to change the boat.

 Of course just like any other cruiser, I wanted to visit as many places as possible.
 There was always a desire for me to visit different places and learn about other cultures around the world.
 This is the point where my adventure really started to take contour.

 For some reason as soon as I stepped aboard, I felt like home.
 You could tell that she is an old boat, with many improvements to make to get her ready to sail away.
 Not that she was not well maintained.
 Kostya was taking really good care of her, and she was ready to sail right away.
 But I wanted to prepare Anastasia for long solo voyages.
 In the first week I decided to only do some cleaning and find places for my stuff.
 One thing I realized right away is that she only had little mold.
 That was a good sign to me.